 How Inheritance Tax Works

-To illustrate, let’s consider an example:
+To illustrate, let’s consider two examples:

 Thresholds and Rates